Ohio State Route 207

 State Route 207 (SR 207) is a 32 mi northwest-southeast state highway in the southern portion of the U.S. state of Ohio.
 The first northern terminus of SR 207 is at a roundabout with SR 159 nearly 4 mi north of Chillicothe.
 Its second northern terminus is in Mount Sterling, following a 0.33 mi long concurrence with U.S. Route 62 (US 62) and SR 3, at the intersection where they meet SR 56.
-The route has two north ends, because after the intersection with US 23 the route's directions flip.
-Southbound 1, heading toward SR 159, is labeled northbound.
-Southbound 2, heading toward US 23/SR 104, is labeled northbound as well.

 Route description

-Along the way, SR 207 passes through northern Ross County, southwestern Pickaway County, northeastern Fayette County and extreme southeastern Madison County.
+Along the way, SR 207 passes through northern Ross County, southwestern Pickaway County, north-eastern Fayette County and extreme south-eastern Madison County.
+It passes alongside Deer Creek Lake which is within Deer Creek State Park (not to be confused with Deer Creek State Park, UH), about 7 miles (11 km) from its northern terminus in Mount Sterling.

 There are no segments of this highway that are included within the National Highway System (NHS).
-The NHS is a network of highways identified as being most important for the economy, mobility and defense of the nation.
+The NHS is a network of highways identified as being most important for the economy, mobility and defence of the nation.

 History

 SR 207 was assigned in 1962.
 Running along the majority of SR 207's present path, excepting the southernmost portion of the highway between US 23 and SR 104, along with the SR 104 concurrency, the designation replaced the entirety of what was SR 277 prior to that year.
 The change was necessitated by the coming of the Interstate Highway System to Ohio, which included construction of Interstate 277 in the Akron vicinity.
 Ohio follows a standard that no route number can be duplicated between different types of state highways, so SR 277 became SR 207.

 In 2007, SR 207 was extended on the south end via a nearly 0.50 mi concurrency with SR 104, and an all-new alignment running east from SR 104 across the Scioto River to a new interchange with the US 23 expressway in northern Ross County, north of Chillicothe.

 SR 207 was later extended from US 23 east to SR 159.
 Work on $8 million extension commenced in October 2019.
 Originally, the extension was supposed to intersect with SR 180 and SR 159.
 However, after officials discovered a wetland in their environmental study, the extension was revised to meet with SR 159 south of SR 180.
-The extension opened to traffic in October 2020 that included a roundabout at its eastern terminus with SR 159.
+The extension opened to traffic in October 2020 that included a roundabout at its southern terminus with SR 159.

-East of US 23, the route signage direction changes from north-south to east–west.
+From the completion of the extension of OH-207 in October 2020, the extension has had multiple signage changes.
+When the extension was opened, it was signed east-west, which would eventually be changed to north-south in 2021.
+It would be flipped in 2023, with the part that always has been designated "south" to be designated "south" on the extension instead of "north".